gstack/parseq/index.md

 It is possible to combine the 2 types of parallel flows for maximum effect.

 # TESTING
-Really just a very verbose example, more tests coming up
+Really just a very verbose example, more tests coming soon.
 {% highlight bash %}
 $ node testparseq.js
 {% endhighlight %}